Antvirf/railway_django_stack/README.md

 ## Overview

 Deploy a "complete" Django setup - DB, caching and background tasks with Celery are all set up and ready to go.

-Deploy your background services
+Check out the full readme and brief on GitHub: https://github.com/Antvirf/railway_django_stack

 ## Deploying the template